bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 1: 00:18:02

-Oh, I could see enterprises being super interested in having a closer look at what their nodes are doing, how they're connected and that sort of thing.
+I could see enterprises being super interested in having a closer look at what their nodes are doing, how they're connected and that sort of thing.
 And it enables people to donate their logs more easily, maybe.
 Probably, yeah.
 If we see fun stuff, like what we talked to Martin about.
-Yeah.

 Speaker 0: 00:18:19